tumbleshack/CarriesCloset/README.md

 # Carrie's Closet

 ## Getting Started
+On windows, make sure you set git [to use unix line endings](https://docs.github.com/en/github/using-git/configuring-git-to-handle-line-endings) when checking out and committing.

+If you've already checked out and have windows line endings, you may encounter an error stating: `env: ruby\r: No such file or directory`.
+To resolve, run `find ./ -type f -exec dos2unix {} \;`.

 After a clean install of this repo, you'll need to run `bundle install` inside the `CarriesCloset` root folder.
 This will install all needed requirements.

 Additionally, **duplicate** the file `example.env` in the root level directory.
 Once duplicated, rename the duplicate, e.g. `example.env (1)`, to just `.env`.